viliam-gago/Viliam_Portfolio/README.md

 # My Portfolio

 This portfolio contains a few examples of my personal projects.
-Please feel free to take a look on another results of work I published in [other repositories](https://github.com/viliam-gago?tab=repositories), in case of further interest.
+Please feel free to take a look on results of work I published in [other repositories](https://github.com/viliam-gago?tab=repositories), in case of further interest.

 ## [Project 1: JustEatCycles Data Analysis](https://github.com/viliam-gago/JustEatCycles_Analysis)
 In this project, I analyzed the real world dataset of Just Eat Cycles company, providing bicycle rentals in Edinburgh.
 Data contains information about particular trips, their duration, bicycle stations, etc.